Ready-Ready/HealthySteps_Salesforce/README.md

 ---

-## List of Roles and Profile for active users in Salesforce org
+## List of Roles, Profile and public group for active users in Salesforce org

 * **Profile: Prenatal Navigation**